evanmurray99/evanmurray99.github.io/README.md

 		---
 3. Save and exit Visual Studio Code.

-> Step 3 highlights Etter's principal of using lightweight markup langauges.
-Lightweight markup languages such as Markdown have easy learning curse, therefor giving access to a larger group of people.
+> Step 3 highlights Etter's principal of using lightweight markup languages.
+Lightweight markup languages such as Markdown have easy learning curve, therefor giving access to a larger group of people.
 This ease helps encourage contributions from those who have deep, helpful product knowledge, enhancing overall documentation.

 ### **<u>Step 4</u>**